 IBC approval is not grant-specific and there is no need to submit multiple protocols for different funding sources if the same methodologies are used.
 IBC approval is for 3 years regardless of the funding period.
 A new protocol must be submitted every three years.
 Minor modifications to approved protocols, such as NIH becoming a funding source, protocol associates, or project location, may be submitted with the Protocol Amendment form as long as the modification is described and appropriate changes to SOPs are also submitted.
 If a change occurs in any other item(s), such as gene, vector, organism, virus or toxin used; Biosafety level; NIH classification; or any substantive change to the procedures or SOPs to be used, a completed IBC Biosafety Form must be submitted.

 In addition to this general biosafety training, the NIH requires training on the hazards and safety procedures specific to the project.
 The IBC requires that the project-specific training for any work performed at biosafety level 2 (BSL2) or above and all toxin work be provided by the PI to all personnel participating in the project.
-This project-specific training should be documented on the form found here.

 The IBC, through the Biological Safety Officer (BSO), will verify that laboratory facilities to be used in a proposed protocol are sufficient before the protocol is approved.
 The laboratory will be surveyed periodically by the BSO/Environmental Health and Safety Office to verify continued compliance with safety requirements and sufficient and appropriate laboratory facilities are used.
 In addition,the BSO reviews renovation and construction plans for laboratory facilities on behalf of the IBC.
 Any concerns that cannot be resolved are forwarded to the full Committee.